 Be an early-bird

-I got the platinum package and so had a two-day HPAT preparation course as well as all the online learning platinum.
-I chose to do the first two day course available during the October Mid-Term and I was so glad I did.
-I gained vast amounts of important tips and information on how best to use my MedEntry Online Learning Platform, how to properly prepare for the HPAT, and loads of general info on the exam itself that really helped me in my subsequent HPAT studies.
-It was also great to be able to take part in a stimulated HPAT exam so early on in my preparation.
-I made sure to allocate time during my HPAT slot in the early weeks to reading the guides and watching the video guides so that I had watched and read them all.
+I got the Platinum package and so had a two-day HPAT preparation course with Dr Ann as well as having access to all the resources on the online learning platform.
+From the several workshop dates, I chose to do the a course available during the October Mid-Term and I was so glad I did.
+I gained vast amounts of important tips and information on how best to use my MedEntry Online Learning Platform, how to properly prepare for the HPAT, and loads of general information on the HPAT exam itself that really helped me in my subsequent HPAT studies.
+Also, hearing from past students who had been through HPAT and are now currently studying medicine, was really encouraging and a good reminder that all this HPAT prep will be worth it!

+Don’t be tempted to skip the guides thinking they’re a waste of your HPAT preparation time.
+I made sure to allocate time during my HPAT prep slot in the early weeks to reading the guides and watching the video guides so that I had watched and read them all.
 The guides are extremely helpful.
-I found it handy to have read them all early on as when I came across an issue again I could refer back to the guide relating to my problem and found myself able to recall what I had previously read or watched.
+I found it handy to have worked through them all early on as when I came across an issue again I could refer back to the guide relating to my problem and found myself able to recall what I had previously read or watched.
 The general HPAT guide in particular was helpful in teaching me to increase my efficiency.

-When doing HPAT preparation I found myself taking a break halfway through to go and make some toast.
-This ritual started to creep in even when doing practice exams with me pausing the clock, despite the fact that I knew it was so important to try and replicate the real exam timing.
-I eventually put an end to this.
-It was definitely a good move as I gained a much better understanding of the time pressures of the real exam.
+When doing schoolwork, I found I would often take a snack break here or a phone check there.
+When doing HPAT preparation I also found myself taking a break halfway through to go and make some toast.
+This ritual started to creep in even when doing HPAT practice exams with me pausing the clock, despite the fact that I knew it was so important to try and replicate the live HPAT exam timing.
+The time in the two and a half hour HPAT test goes so quickly, that it’s vital to learn to sit and focus on the HPAT test in one go.
+So, I eventually put an end to taking the breaks.
+It was definitely a good move as I gained a much better understanding of the time pressures of the real HPAT exam.